Anjali9293/Weather-Dashboard-Homework-6/README.md

 - When user refreshes the page, they can view the last serached city forecast data on the screen.

--The following image demonstrates the application functionality:
+- The following image demonstrates the application functionality:

 ![weather dashboard](/Assets/snapshots/weatherdashboard.PNG)